Products

 While 5S Lean focuses specifically on workplace organization and standardization, Kaizen is an approach to overall process improvement.
 To elaborate, 5s Lean provides a framework for creating a clean and organized workplace, while Kaizen provides a methodology for continuous improvement beyond just workplace organization.

-Everyone, from employees and leaders, up to the top management should practice 5s to maximize its benefits.
+To fully benefit from 5s, everyone—employees, leaders, and upper management—should put it into practice.
 5s aims to create a culture of continuous improvement and efficiency, and this can only be achieved when all members of the team are on board.

 Jona Tarlengco